Hamza-Abdullah/huddersfield_java/README.md

-# huddersfield_java
+# Year 1 Java
-Repository of Java code while studying at the University of Huddersfield.
+Repository of Java code for Year 1, while studying at the University of Huddersfield.